Grow North Microgrants

 Microgrant Application Tips

-1) Use simple language.
+2) Use simple language.
 Speak directly and passionately about your work and why you’re doing it.
-You do not need to write formally or academically.
-You’re speaking to other artists on the jury.
+Don’t write formally or academically, you’re speaking to other artists on the jury.
 Write in your own voice and speak about your project with as much specificity as you can.
 The clearer you can be in articulating your goals, vision, activity, and how this funding is going to help you achieve it, the more successful you’ll be.

-2) Support materials matter.
-It can be very tough for jurors to assess art from a short text/audio/video in a grant application.
-This is where strong support material can make a huge difference.
-It can really illustrate the quality of your work.
-Good support material provides the jury with a visual break and allows them to connect to your artistry in a more visceral way.
+3) Support materials matter.
+It can be very tough for jurors to assess art from just text in a grant application.
+This is where strong art-based support material can make a huge difference, because it can really illustrate the quality of your work.
+Good support material provides the jury a way to connect to your artistry in a more visceral way.
 If you are submitting support material, make sure all the files are of the highest quality.
 If you have a grainy video of you dancing, maybe opt out to submit the high quality pictures of you doing that same dance instead.

-3) Get feedback on your application.
+4) Get feedback on your grant.
 When you’ve been working on an application for a few days, it can become very difficult to decipher whether your writing is communicating what you want it to communicate.
-Get a friend to read over your application.
-Ask them if they understand your activity and if they can spot any mistakes or gaps.
-Having a peer review your application before submitting is one of the simplest ways to improve your grant writing.
+Get a friend to read over your grant.
+Ask them if they understand your project and if they can spot any mistakes or gaps.
+Having a peer review your grant before submitting is one of the simplest ways to improve your grant writing.
 Also, offer to do the same for your friends, helping each other is vital!

-4) Start early.
+5) Start early.
 As artists, we know how applying for grants last minute can make your life more hectic than it needs to be.
 We encourage you to start your application as early as possible.
-Try starting at least a month in advance and work on it little by little, to prevent yourself from getting overwhelmed.
-Especially when it comes to finding office hours with Davinder or getting peer feedback on your application you will find folks much more helpful if you give them lots of time.
+Especially when it comes to finding office hours with Jasmine or getting peer feedback on your grant, you will find folks much more helpful if you give them lots of time.

-5) Save your answers in a separate document.
+6) Save your answers in a separate document.
 Although Jotform allows you to save your answers if you make an account, we highly recommend you copy and paste the questions and answers into a separate document.
-This will ensure that your answers will not be lost.
+This will ensure that your answers will not be lost…technology can be weird sometimes.

 Meet our 2022 Microgrant Recipients!